tdilauro/Simplified-wiki/MetricsAndMeasurements.md

 The ratio of active holds to active licenses.
 This is the metric used by 3M and Overdrive (_both of them?_) to drive license sales.
 When this ratio gets above 9 (_is that right? for both vendors?_) they tell us we should buy another license.

 This is a terrible metric because it encourages buying a lot of licenses for things that are currently popular, licenses that are likely to expire before we get enough usage out of them to justify their cost.

+### Unused loans

+When a license expires, the number of times we could have loaned it out if it hadn't expired is the number of unused loans.
+Unused loans represent wasted money.
+It may have been better if we hadn't bought that license at all.
+Given that we did buy the license, we should have tried harder to lend out the book.

 ### Wait time